Masters of Health Administration in New Mexico

 - Most universities require a master’s level capstone project or thesis

 The field of health care administration is ripe in New Mexico.
-Recent legislature has allotted federal monies to several NM healthcare organizations and in 2014 three healthcare centers in New Mexico received over $600,000 in combined federal grants, an Albuquerque area business report states (2014).
+Recent legislation has allotted federal monies to several NM healthcare organizations.

 Additionally, working in healthcare administration in New Mexico can give you the opportunity to make a significant impact on your community.
 By earning a graduate degree in healthcare administration, you will likely be tasked with helping ensure that institutions run smoothly by managing staffing, creating budgets and marketing material, and designing processes that allow for the equitable distribution and provision of healthcare services in the United States.